 No one wants to experience a bathroom renovation nightmare.
 In fact, it has taken me a really long time to gather up my thoughts to be able to write this post.
 Even looking at the photos makes me feel sick.
-Truthfully, I didn’t want to write this post, simply because I didn’t want to go over it all again.
-When you save up money for a bathroom renovation and it turns into a bathroom renovation nightmare, it’s the stuff that you know happens to people and that you hope it doesn’t happen to you.
+When you save up money for a bathroom renovation, and it turns into a bathroom renovation nightmare, it’s the stuff that 90% of HGTV shows are made of.
+You hope it doesn’t happen to you.

 Well it did.

-Again, as much as I don’t want write about this, because I want to give credit to the people that wound up helping us in the end and I can’t do that without the backstory.
+As much as I don’t want write about this experience, because I want to give credit to the people that wound up helping us in the end, I can’t do that without the backstory.
 So here we go.